 Periodontal disease has long been known to increase the risk of influenza infection.
 The same might be valid for the new coronavirus infection.
 Gingivitis and Periodontitis are two main types of gum diseases.
 Gingivitis is gum disease that typically starts with plaque building up on teeth.
 The number one cause of gum disease is plaque.

 A sticky film that constantly forms on teeth

-Dental plaque is bacteria in the oral cavity that sticks on the surface of the teeth.
-It looks like a white-yellow sticky food residue, but it is a large number of bacteria, about 100 billion bacteria per gram.
+Dental plaque is bacteria in the oral cavity that sticks to the surface of the teeth.
+It looks like a white-yellow sticky food residue.
+Still, it is a large number of bacteria, about 100 billion per gram.
 As the number of plaques increases and matures, the types and numbers of bacteria gradually change.
-Those periodontal pathogens have toxins and abilities that adversely affect periodontal tissues.
+The periodontal pathogens have toxins that adversely affect periodontal tissues.

 This battle between the two is “inflammation.”
 And as a result of inflammation, the gums become swollen, red, and soft.
 So, gum inflammation is so-called Gingivitis.

 Gingivitis, such as gum swelling and bleeding, damages the soft tissue and gum.
 The destruction spreads from the gum to the bone when this inflammation continues.
 When the infection goes past the gum and into the bone, we call it a periodontal disease.
 Generally, when people say “gum” disease, it means Gingivitis or periodontal disease.
 In summary, if the problem stays only in the gum, it is Gingivitis.
 When the issue goes into the bone, it is Periodontitis.